-Every night Lee’s character Park Dong Hoon and his brothers go out drinking to forget their troubles but drowning their sorrows in soju means nothing much changes in their lives.
-After career failures, Park’s middle-aged brothers move back into their mother’s house and pin the family’s hopes on his career.
+Every night Lee’s character Park Dong Hoon and his brothers drink to forget their troubles, but drowning their sorrows in soju means nothing much changes in their lives.
+After career failures, Park’s middle-aged brothers have moved back into their mother’s house and pin the family’s hopes on his career.
 He does have impressive career skills but his marriage is a sham and he hides his misery in booze and denial.
 Still, Park is very likeable, devoted to family and friends, kind to his colleagues and loyal to the wife he suspects is cheating on him.
 When people treat him poorly, he shuffles it off, thinking it’s best not to make a scene.

 Enter Li Ji An, played brilliantly by IU.
 She has nothing more to lose and not much to live for.
 Her inability to pay off her mother’s debts means she is regularly brutalized by loan sharks.
 She must care for her disabled grandmother on her own.
 She’s accepted that her life will be a long exercise in misery and she must do whatever it takes to get by.
 Lee Sun Gyun is really good in this understated role and IU, who seems fragile at the happiest of times, so effectively plays someone crippled by fate that viewers can sympathize with her character’s worst intentions.